Mokshit-123/StudentCentral/README.md

-# CampusConnect
+# StudentCentral

-CampusConnect is an intuitive app designed for students to seamlessly access important academic information, including notices, attendance records, and personal profile details.
+StudentCentral is an intuitive app designed for students to seamlessly access important academic information, including notices, attendance records, and personal profile details.
 The app aims to enhance the student experience by providing a centralized platform for accessing and managing their academic data.

 ## Features